Manuel83/cbpi-eventbus/README.md

 Example: `sensor/1/on

 The topic consists of one or more topic levels.
 Each topic level is separated by a forward slash (topic level separator).
+It's common practice not to start with a slash at the beginning.

 ### Wildcards